-Deutschbauer lab is expert in microbiology, genetic technology development, high throughput culturing and quantitative assessment of microbial growth under diverse conditions; the Blow lab (co-corresponding) and JGI are expert in application of advanced sequencing technologies to assessment of biological function; the Arkin lab is expert in microbial biotechnology, systems and synthetic biology, and biological data science.
-The Chakraborty lab is expert in environmental microbiology and isolation and characterization of microbes.
-The Wall lab is expert in microbial genetics, biochemistry and physiology.
+Deutschbauer lab is expert in microbiology, genetic technology development, high throughput culturing and quantitative assessment of microbial growth under diverse conditions; the Blow lab (co-corresponding) and JGI are expert in the application of advanced sequencing technologies to the assessment of biological function; the Arkin lab is expert in microbial biotechnology, systems and synthetic biology, and biological data science.
+The Chakraborty lab is an expert in environmental microbiology and isolation and characterization of microbes.
+The Wall lab is an expert in microbial genetics, biochemistry, and physiology.

 ENIGMA team bolded: Morgan N. Price1, Kelly M. Wetmore1, R. Jordan Waters2, Mark Callaghan1, Jayashree Ray1, Hualan Liu1, Jennifer V. Kuehl1, Ryan A. Melnyk1, Jacob S. Lamson1, Yumi Suh1, Hans K. Carlson1, Zuelma Esquivel1, Harini Sadeeshkumar1, Romy Chakraborty3, Grant M. Zane4, Benjamin E. Rubin5, Judy D. Wall4, Axel Visel2,6, James Bristow2, Matthew J. Blow2,*, Adam P. Arkin1,7,*, Adam M. Deutschbauer1,8,*